 Favorite Piece of Your Sport’s History: I have always been inspired by the Golden Age of mountaineering, i.e. the first half or so of the 20th century, when most of the world’s most beautiful mountains were still unclimbed.
 I can only imagine how it must have felt to explore the Himalayas, looking up at some of the most majestic peaks in the world, knowing that none of them had yet been climbed.

-Proudest Moment of Your Career: When each of my three children were born; any summit pales in comparison.
+Proudest Moment of Your Career: when each of my three children were born; any summit pales in comparison

-Favorite Climb: El Capitan.
+Favorite Climb: El Capitan

-Favorite Vice at Basecamp: An evening cocktail of some sort.
+Favorite Vice at Basecamp: an evening cocktail

-Favorite Trail: In the White Mountain National Forest behind my house - the trail leaves from my back door.
+Favorite Trail: In the White Mountain National Forest behind my house - the trail leaves from my back door

-Favorite Event: My kids’ soccer games because I love watching them do something they love that is healthy and being shared with other kids and parents.
+Favorite Event: My kids’ soccer games because I love watching them do something they love that is healthy and shared with other kids and parents.

 - “The Great and Secret Show,” VII 5.11 A4 WI3, north face of Polar Sun Spire (first ascent)